Catalog: Rockland/Westchester Teachers' Center Institute

 Engage your students in meaningful learning experiences with practical, research-based strategies to boost memory retention and active participation.
 In this course, participants will explore effective methods for increasing student engagement through active learning techniques, motivation strategies, and classroom design.
 You will acquire hands-on experience with tools and activities that promote student-centered learning, track engagement, and foster a supportive environment.
 By the end of the course, you'll have a number of strategies to enhance student interaction and retention in your classroom.
 This class is perfect for educators looking to create dynamic, impactful lessons for their students.
 PLEASE NOTE: The institute cannot refund a participant once the class has commenced.

-20. Hybrid: Integrating Higher-Level PICTURE BOOKS in the Classroom, August 11 - August 25, 2025 (WTCI)
+28. Online: Integrating Higher-Level Picture Books in the Classroom, August 11 - August 25, 2025 (EWTC)

 Audience: Grades 4-12: ELA, Social Studies, Math, Science, Art, Music, Special Education, ENL, Teachers of the Deaf, Guidance Counselors.